 We currently receive most of our revenues from operations in the PRC and such revenues are denominated in RMB.
 The PRC government regulates the conversion between RMB and foreign currencies.
 Over the years, the PRC government has significantly reduced its control over routine foreign exchange transactions under current accounts, including trade and service related foreign exchange transactions and payment of dividends.
 Under current foreign exchange regulations in China, subject to the relevant registration at the SAFE, we will be able to pay dividends in foreign currencies, without prior approval from the SAFE, by complying with certain procedural requirements.
 However, the SAFE recently started to restrict such foreign exchange transactions.
 Among other things, the SAFE issued the Circular on Further Promoting the Reform of Foreign Exchange Administration and Improving Examination of Authenticity and Compliance on January 26, 2017, pursuant to which the SAFE restated the procedures and reemphasized the principles for the banks to follow during its review of certain cross-border profit remittance.
-There can be no assurance that the PRC government will not take more restricted foreign exchange policies regarding debt service and payment of dividends in foreign currencies in the future.
-In addition, foreign exchange transactions by our PRC subsidiaries under capital accounts continue to be subject to certain foreign exchange controls and require the approval of, or registration with, PRC governmental authorities.
+There can be no assurance that the PRC government will not take more restricted foreign exchange policies regarding debt service and payment of dividends in foreign exchange controls and require the approval of, or registration with, PRC governmental authorities.
 There can be no assurance that these PRC laws and regulations on foreign investment will not cast uncertainties on our financing and operating plans in China.
 Changes in PRC foreign exchange policies might have a negative impact on our ability to service our foreign currency-denominated indebtedness and to distribute dividends to our shareholders in foreign currencies.

 In addition, on August 29, 2008, the SAFE issued the Circular on the Relevant Operating Issues Concerning the Improvement of the Administration of Payment and Settlement of Foreign Currency Capital of Foreign-Invested Enterprises, or the Circular 142, a notice with respect to the administration of RMB converted from foreign exchange capital contributions of a foreign invested enterprise.
 As a result, unless otherwise permitted by PRC laws or regulations, such converted amount can only be applied to activities within the approved business scope of the relevant foreign-invested enterprise and cannot be used for domestic equity investment or acquisition.
-As restricted by the notice, we may not be able to use RMB converted from foreign exchange capital contributions to fund our PRC subsidiaries.
-On March 30, 2015, the SAFE issued the Circular on Reforming the Administration Approach Regarding the Foreign Exchange Capital Settlement of Foreign-invested Enterprises, or Circular 19, which became effective on June 1, 2015 and replaced Circular 142.
+As restricted by the notice, we may not be able to use RMB converted from foreign exchange capital contributions to fund our PRC subsidiaries.On March 30, 2015, the SAFE issued the Circular on Reforming the Administration Approach Regarding the Foreign Exchange Capital Settlement of Foreign-invested Enterprises, or Circular 19, which became effective on June 1, 2015 and replaced Circular 142.
 Circular 19 provides that, the conversion of the Renminbi capital from foreign currency registered capital of foreign-invested enterprises may be at foreign-invested enterprises' discretion, which means that the foreign currency registered capital of foreign-invested enterprises for which the rights and interests of monetary contribution has been confirmed by the local foreign exchange bureau (or the book-entry of monetary contribution has been registered) can be settled at the banks based on the actual operational needs of the enterprises.
-On June 9, 2016, the SAFE issued the Circular on Reforming and Regulating Policies on the control over Foreign Exchange Settlements under Capital Accounts, or Circular 16 provides that domestic enterprises may go through foreign exchange settlement formalities for their foreign debts at their discretion.
-However, Circular 19 and Circular 16 do not materially influence the restriction on the use of foreign currency registered capital for f
+On June 9, 2016, the SAFE issued the Circular 16 do not materially influence the restriction on the use of foreign currency registered capital Accounts, or Circular 16.
+Circular 16 provides that domestic enterprises may go through foreign exchange settlement formalities for their foreign debts at their discretion.
+However, Circular 19 and Circular 16 do not materially influence the restriction on the use of foreign currency registe